Budget Pacing in Repeated Auctions: Regret and Efficiency without Convergence: Our Model and Preliminaries

 Each agent $k$ has a fixed budget $B_k$ that can be spent over the $T$ time periods.
 Once an agent has run out of budget she can no longer bid in future rounds.
 We emphasize that this budget constraint binds ex post, and must be satisfied on every realization of value sequences.\footnote{All of the auctions we consider satisfy the property that each agent's payment will be at most her bid, so it is always possible to bid in such a way that does not overspend one's remaining budget.} An important quantity in our analysis is the \emph{target expenditure rate} for agent $k$ which is defined by $\rho_k\triangleq B_k/T$.

+The \emph{auction history} up to round $t$ consists of all realized values, bids, allocations, and payments for all agents and all rounds prior to $t$.
+An agent $k$ will observe some (but typically not all) of this history.
+All of our results hold under \emph{bandit feedback} where each agent can see her own values, bids, allocations, and payments from previous rounds, but is not required to observe any other aspect of the history including the bids of other agents.

-Each agent $k$ applies a dynamic bidding strategy that, in each round $t$, maps the observed history of auction outcomes and the realized valuation $v_{k,t}$ to a bid $b_{k,t}$.
-In a slight abuse of notation we will tend to write $\mathbf{b}(\mathbf{v})$ for the sequence of bid profiles that are generated when the sequence of value profiles is $\mathbf{v}$.
+Each agent $k$ applies a dynamic bidding strategy that, in each round $t$, maps (the observed part of) auction history and the realized valuation $v_{k,t}$ to a bid $b_{k,t}$.
+In a slight abuse of notation we'll write $\boldsym{b}(\boldsym{v})$ for the sequence of bid profiles that are generated when the sequence of value profiles is $\boldsym{v}$.
 In this paper we will focus on a particular class of bidding strategies (gradient-based pacing) described later in this section.

 Given an execution of the auction over $T$ rounds, we will typically write $x_{k,t}$ for the realized allocation obtained by agent $k$ in time $t$, and $z_{k,t}$ for the realized payment of agent $k$ in time $t$.
 This notation omits the dependency on the agents' bids when this dependency is clear from the context.